matt-FFFFFF/tfmodmake/docs/validations.md

 2. **Nested property validations**: Only top-level variables receive validation blocks.
 Nested object properties within complex types do not get individual validations.

+  Nested object validations are generated conservatively for object-typed variables: scalar fields and arrays of scalars may receive validations when they are represented as direct attributes on `var.<object>.<field>`.
+Deeply nested structures are not exhaustively validated.

 3. **Format validation**: Only UUID format is validated.
 Other formats (email, date-time, etc.) are not validated by default.

 4. **Read-only properties**: Validations are not generated for read-only properties as they cannot be set by users.